 - Understand basic programming concepts such as debugging, events, loops, variables, functions and conditionals;

-- Develop logical thinking and problem-solving skills by breaking down problems into bite-size; and
+- Develop logical thinking and problem-solving skills; and

 - Be introduced to emerging technologies such as Artificial Intelligence (A.I.) and cybersecurity concepts.

-For enquires regarding the Code For Fun Enrichment Programme for Primary School, please contact IMDA.
+For enquires regarding the Code For Fun Enrichment Programme for primary schools, please contact IMDA.